Ecological integrity of national parks

 How this indicator was calculated

-Note: Monitored ecosystems include coastal/marine, forests, freshwater, glaciers, grasslands, shrublands, tundra and wetlands, depending on what is present in each park.
-Akami-Uapishkᵁ-KakKasuak-Mealy Mountains National Park Reserve, Nááts'įhch'oh National Park Reserve, Thaidene Nëné National Park Reserve, Rouge National Urban Park, Ukkusiksalik National Park and Qausuittuq National Park did not report on ecological integrity in 2022.
+Note: Monitored ecosystems include coastal/marine, forests, freshwater, glaciers, grasslands, shrublands, tundra, and wetlands, depending on what is present in each park.
+Akami-Uapishkᵁ-KakKasuak-Mealy Mountains National Park Reserve, Nááts'įhch'oh National Park Reserve, Thaidene Nëné National Park Reserve, Ukkusiksalik National Park, and Qausuittuq National Park did not report on ecological integrity in 2023.
+Rouge National Urban Park freshwater ecosystem was not assessed for trends in 2023.

-National parks are interlinked with their surrounding ecosystems and are affected by many of the same pressures on the environment.
-Declining ecological integrity in ecosystems may be due to stressors.
-Some of the stressors affecting ecosystems in Canada’s national parks include
+Declining ecological integrity in ecosystems may be due to stressors within the site or within the surrounding ecosystems.
+Some of the stressors affecting ecosystems in national parks include

 • habitat loss and degradation